khval/dummy.card/README.md

 (how hard can it be, it can be useful too in other projects too..)...

 Then it finally crashes in Exec, most likely some memory free, or memory allocation.

+18.10.2022:
+A bit of digging, comparing resident address of graphic library init, with address of routines in the interface, I don’t exactly get correct offset, but one pretty close is, InitBoardTagList().
+That makes sense.
+(That’s one of functions undocumented in autodocs)

+What tags and what data pushed into function can be interesting to know.
+(Finding the tag values associated with function can be useful as well.)